Hellstorm95/crosskey-code-test/mortagecalculator/readme.md

 Link to application: http://ec2-3-122-205-235.eu-central-1.compute.amazonaws.com/showprospects The link worked when I implemented the application.
 Please Let me know if the link is not working for some reason

-I used windows opertating system for local testing and devlopment.
+I used Windows OS for local testing and devlopment.
 If you have any question, please let me know.